bluehackrafestefano/ProjectDjango4Henry/README.md

 ```
 - Enter your desired username, email adress, password twice.
 - Go to http://127.0.0.1:8000/admin/ You should see the admin's login screen.
 - After you login, you should see a few types of editable content: groups and users.
 They are provided by django.contrib.auth, the authentication framework shipped by Django.

-##
+### Managing GitHub
-- add a .gitignore file, not send the big files, add djangoenv/
+- Add a .gitignore file, not send the big files, add djangoenv/
 - There are password hashers in django, the first one is the default:
 ```py
 PASSWORD_HASHERS = [